rajatgirotra/study/java/udemy/java_course/src/main/java/org/gradle/README_1.txt

     id 'java'
 }

-the plugin function is called with a closure as argument. and since paranthesis is optional while calling a function, they are omiited here.
+the plugins function is called with a closure as argument. and since paranthesis is optional while calling a function, they are omitted here.
 We can also have the same call like this.

 plugins ({